At ISoP, we have always been committed to protecting the members and PV colleagues’ privacy.

 Payments for ISoP membership subscriptions are taken via our secure payment provider Stripe.
 The ISoP website does not store or process payment information locally.
 That information is securely transmitted to, and stored by the Payment Gateway itself (Stripe).
 Although some limited information about the Credit Cards may be stored in the ISoP database including the last 4 digits and expiration date of user’s Credit Card.
 This is used for Expiring Card Reminder Emails.

-In the event that Credit Card credentials may have expired or changed you will be invited by email to update the details via your Member Profile (when logged in to your account).
+In the event that Credit Card credentials may have expired or changed you will be invited by email to update the details via Update your Information (when logged in to your account).

 ISoP is not a VAT registered company.